wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/home-health/includes/3-schedule-board.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Book button.](../media/book.png)](../media/book.png#lightbox)

-1. The work order is now scheduled and has disappeared from the bottom grid.
+1. The work order is now scheduled and will no longer show in the Unscheduled Work Order grid.
+The Resource Optimizing tool will schedule it for the next available time.
 Select **Exit Search** to close the pane.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Exit Search button.](../media/exit-search.png)](../media/exit-search.png#lightbox)